d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

         # define the rung levels
         self.rung_levels = [r_min * eta ** k for k in range(self.K + 1)]
         if r_max not in self.rung_levels:
+            # The final rung level should be r_max
             self.rung_levels.append(r_max)
             self.K += 1
         # bookkeeping